 Your cigar Ash tells you amazing secrets in several forms; length, tidiness, stability, and shape all tell one thing or the other.
 But, if you are wondering about the origin of a cigar, the color of the Ash has the answer.
 The color of Ash goes a long way in telling the kind of soil the leaves are from.

-The cigar has the minerals and chemicals of the soil they are grown deposited into the plants.
-Similar to tobacco plants, the soil’s chemical permeates the body of the tobaccos via the soil moisture.
+The cigar has the minerals and chemicals of the soil they are grown and deposited into the plants.
+Similar to tobacco plants, the soil’s chemical permeates the body of the tobacco via the soil moisture.

-If your cigar Ash is light grey or white, it means it grew from a soil rich in potassium levels.
-The white-grey color emerges because all the organic substances burned completely, and not black particles remain in the Ash.
-These kinds of cigars burn and draw well, although it doesn?t tell much about the flavor and aroma of the cigar.
+If your cigar Ash is light grey or white, it means it grew from soil rich in potassium levels.
+The white-grey color emerges because all the organic substances burned completely, and no black particles remain in the Ash.
+These kinds of cigars burn and draw well, although it doesn’t tell much about the flavor and aroma of the cigar.

 Quality of the Leaf

-It is important to note and identify quality cigar if you want to enjoy it.
+It is important to note and identify quality cigars if you want to enjoy them.